10 Things You Must Know Before Buying Essential Oils

 Assuming they are of good quality, this is such a waste of money.

 If you want to make the most out of essential oils I would recommend starting with the basics.
-That means learning how to effectively use a small number of basic essential oils.
+That means learning how to effectively use a limited number of basic essential oils.

 I would suggest starting with Lavender, Lemon, Peppermint, Frankincense, Melaleuca, and Oregano.
 The company I use also offers a few blends that I find extremely helpful for beginner’s because you don’t have to buy expensive oils separately.
 These blends have tremendous benefits such as digestive, respiratory, immune, and muscle/joint support.